da4all/da4all.github.io/_cards/rhetorical-data-studies-approach.md

   In this whitepaper crafted for Data Advocacy for All, data advocacy is defined and explained as a deeply rhetorical and ethical action while rhetorical data studies is forwarded as a critical and constructive framework for helping students learn how to ethically collect, process, and deploy data alongside narratives and other rhetorical strategies.

 keywords:
-  - "data advocacy"
+  - "Data Advocacy"
-  - "data"
+  - "Data"
-  - "rhetoric"
+  - "Rhetoric"
-  - "storytelling"
+  - "Storytelling"

 metadata:
     source: